mfarache/jekyll-now/_posts/2017-7-5-Understanding-Kubernetes-Pods.md

 busybox   1/1       Running   0          4s
 ------------------------------------------------------------
 ```
-It has create our "sleeping" image during one hour.
-Then will die.
+It has created our "sleeping" container during one hour.
+Then it will die.
 Why?
-Remember the only command is sleep 3600!
+Remember in our manifest the command entry was just a simple "sleep 3600"

 For illustrative purposes we can see other example, slightly more complex.
-Here I wanted to compare running cadvisor (one of the tools I use in case I need to troubleshoot performance issues).
+It will run cadvisor (one of the tools I use in case I need to troubleshoot performance issues).
 Those familiar with docker compose should find it very similar...
 A few volume and volume mounts, one on /var/lib/docker so it can monitor the events that occurr in docker itself.
 You also can see that there is a port mapping from 8080 to hostPort that would our access entry point.

 ```yaml